WordPress/gutenberg/docs/how-to-guides/platform/README.md

 	}
 ```

-You can then use `npm run build` to build your project with all the default webpack settings already configured, likewise for formating and linting.
+You can then use `pnpm build` to build your project with all the default webpack settings already configured, likewise for formating and linting.
 The `start` command is used for development mode.
 See [the scripts package](https://www.npmjs.com/package/@wordpress/scripts) for full documentation.

 You can also play with the [Gutenberg Example #03](https://github.com/WordPress/gutenberg-examples/tree/HEAD/03-editable-esnext) for a complete setup using the wp-scripts package.